1. What is HostScore really?

 There are a number of possibilities why a host may score poorly even if they are running on 100% uptime;

 - They may perform badly in terms of speed.
-Server response speed carries 30% weight in our calculations.
+Server response speed carries significant weight in our perfScore calculation.
 Speed is measured from 10 locations worldwide, a host will need to match our benchmark from all these locations to get a good score in speed.

 While we endeavor to provide information which is as accurate as possible, there may from time to time be errors.
 For this we apologies and would deeply appreciate if you would kindly use this contact form to inform us so we can rectify the errors as soon as possible.

-Basic listing on HostScore.net is free of charge.
-We do, however, require a number of details from you – please use this form to submit your application for listing.
+Listing on HostScore.net is free of charge.
+We will, however, require quite a number of details about your service from you.